firepear/homefarm/README.md

 On the controller:
 1. Run `'ansible-playbook compute-nodes.yml'`
-1. Edit the new node's config,or symlink to an existing node config in the `nodes` dir.
+1. Edit the new node's config, or symlink to an existing node config in the `nodes` dir.
 1. Run `'ansible-playbook update-projects.yml'`

 For full descriptions of these steps, refer back to the *Setting up